tristanlatr/autogit/readme.md

 `-u <Strategy>`   Update the current branch from and to upstream, can adopt 6 strategies.
 This feature supports multiple repo values.

-- `merge` -> Default merge.
-Save changes as stash and apply them (if any), commit, pull and push, if pull fails, reset pull and re-apply saved changes (leaving the repo in the same state as before calling the script).
+- `merge` -> **Restore origninal state if conflicts**.
+Save changes as stash and apply them (if any), commit, pull and push, if pull fails, reset pull and re-apply saved changes leaving the repo in the same state as before calling the script.
 Exit with code `2` if merge failed.
-Require a write access to git server.

-- `merge-overwrite` -> Keep local changes.
-Save changes as stash and apply them (if any), commit, pull and push, if pull fails, reset, pull, re-apply saved changes, merge accept only local changes (overwrite), commit and push to remote.
-Warning, the overwrite might fail leaving the repository in a conflict state if you edited local files.
+- `merge-overwrite` -> **Keep local changes if conflicts**.
+Save changes as stash (if any), commit, pull and push.
+If pull fails, roll back changes, pull and re-apply saved changes by accepting only local changes (overwrite), commit and push to remote.
+Warning, the overwrite might fail leaving the repository in a conflict state if you comitted local files.
 Exit with code `2` if overwrite failed.
-Require a write access to git server.

-- `merge-or-stash` -> Keep remote changes.
+- `merge-or-stash` -> **Keep remote changes if conflicts**.
 Save changes as stash and apply them (if any), commit, pull and push, if pull fails, revert commit and pull (your changes will be saved as git stash).
 Exit with code `2` if merge failed.
 Require a write access to git server.

-- `merge-or-branch` -> Merge or create a new remote branch.
-Save changes as stash (if-any), apply them, commit, pull and push, if pull fails, create a new branch and push changes to remote leaving the repository in a new branch.
+- `merge-or-branch` -> **Create a new remote branch if conflicts**.
+Save changes as stash (if-any), apply them, commit, pull and push, if pull fails, create a new branch and push changes to remote **leaving the repository in a new branch**.
 Exit with code `2` if merge failed.
-Require a write access to git server.

-- `merge-or-fail` -> Merge or leave the reposity in a conflict.
-Warning if there is a conflict.
-Save changes as stash and apply them (if-any) (Warning: this step can fail, the sctipt will continue without saving the stash), commit, pull and push, if pull fails, leave the git repositiry in a conflict state with exit code `2`.
-Require a write access to git server.
+- `merge-or-fail` -> **Leave the reposity as is if conflicts**.
+Save changes as stash (if-any).
+Warning: this step can fail, the sctipt will continue without saving the stash, commit, pull and push.
+If pull fails, leave the git repositiry in a conflict state with exit code `2`.

-- `stash` -> Always update from remote.
+- `stash` -> **No conflicts, always discard local changes**.
+Always update from remote.
 Stash the changes and pull.
 Do not require a write acces to git server.

 `-o`    Read-only mode.
 Do not commit or push any changes.
 Will still pull and merge remote changes into working copy.
 Use with `-u <Strategy>`.

-`-a`  Add all untracked files to git, caution.
+`-a`  Add all untracked files to git.
 Use with `-u <Strategy>`.

 `-m <Commit msg text>`    The text will be used as the fist line of the commit message, then the generated name with timestamp and then the file content.
 This can be used with `-f <Commit msg file>`.
 Use with `-u <Strategy>`.